MPScam/MPScam.github.io/README.md

 You may also want to follow [this](https://www.shecodes.io/athena/8356-align-images-horizontally-with-equal-space-in-html-css#:~:text=By%20setting%20the%20parent%20element,equal%20space%20between%20each%20image.) tutorial on how to space images equally apart for you home link + a left/right navigation between your webpages.
 Remember that the css code needs to go into a ``` <style> </style> ``` tag, and the html code needs to go where it will be on your webpage.

+## Tutorial for Thursday

+Excellent work to all of you who've been using your time well while I am sick.
+I have passed on a list to your releiver of those who have yet to add the rubric to your website.
+Please do that before you move onto anything else.

+For those of you who have uploaded your rubric, you have essentially all the skills and relative html know-how to figure something new out on your own.
+This is a crucial skill for working in a digital space.
+Almost every problem you will encounter has been solved before, if not in the exact context you are experiencing it.
+You have the foundation of your website now you just need to build it.

+Please keep a checklist on your homepage, that shows what you have achieved and what is still working/not working.
+Please also add a small paragraph on your homepage about hwat your chosen topic is that you are making your website about.